 Weekly Investment Update

-Published Friday, January 27, 2023 at: 9:30 PM EST
+Published Friday, September 29, 2023 at: 7:07 PM EDT

-The Standard & Poor’s 500 stock index closed Friday at 4,070.56 gaining +0.25% from Thursday, and+2.46% from a week ago.
-The index is up +81.93% from the March 23, 2020, bear market low and -15.13% lower than its January 3, 2022 all-time high.
+That was down -0.27% from Thursday and -0.74% lower than a week ago.
+The index is up +91.65% from the March 23, 2020, bear market low and down -10.60% from its January 3, 2022, all-time high.

 The Standard & Poor's 500 (S&P 500) is an unmanaged group of securities considered to be representative of the stock market in general.
 It is a market-value weighted index with each stock's weight proportionate to its market value.
 Index returns do not include fees or expenses.
 Investing involves risk, including the loss of principal, and past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance quoted.